The Holy Family Chapel

 At the heart of the St. Edward campus, The Holy Family Chapel stands as a place of worship, reflection, and welcome.

-Built where the Brothers of the Holy Cross once lived, The Holy Family Chapel is a lasting tribute to the founders of St. Edward and the mission of Holy Cross education.
+Built where the Brothers of Holy Cross once lived, The Holy Family Chapel is a lasting tribute to the founders of St. Edward and the mission of Holy Cross education.

 Chapel